muliasw12/Installer-Comsol/README.md

-# Multipole decomposition and Resonance contribution from SIE program
+# multipole decomposition and resonance contribution from SIE program